sumanb007/kubernetes/sample-project/README.md

 ### 3.3.
 Install the nginx-ingress controller and apply ingress resource.

-We can use the manifest from the official project [https://metallb.io/installation/](https://metallb.io/installation/):
+We can use the manifest from the official project:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/cloud/deploy.yaml
 ```